e1d1s1/docker-ros/README.md

 This project provides docker images for ROS, along with optional NVIDIA acceleration support, with a friendly startup script and VSCode development support.

-Simulation tooling for Unreal Engine and associated autonomous driving/flying plugins such as AirSim and CARLA are also available.

 Example use cases:
   - Testing a ROS network in a containerized environment
   - Running ROS melodic on Ubuntu 19.04, or on any unsupported platform